 In 2003, at a staff retreat held at Silver Falls, Oregon, the NAYA staff worked to identify 10 core values that relate to our mission.
 We wrote out the behaviors and expectations that demonstrated what we believe and how we want to conduct ourselves as a community and as individuals.

-In 2006, the NAYA Early College Academy and our Portland Elders, board, executive leadership, staff, community, youth and, parents met to decide what values we would adhere to when in the NAYA building and in the larger NAYA community.
+In 2006, the NAYA Early College Academy (now Many Nations Academy) and our Portland Elders, board, executive leadership, staff, community, youth and, parents met to decide what values we would adhere to when in the NAYA building and in the larger NAYA community.

 We used a consensus-building process to name the top 10 values, define them, and share them with the larger community.
 Elders and youth worked to consolidate the definitions.
 The final editing took place at a NAYA staff retreat.